AO-StreetArt/CrazyIvan/docs/pages/quickstart.rst

 .. code-block:: bash

    docker run -d --publish=7474:7474 --publish=7687:7687 --env=NEO4J_AUTH=none --volume=$HOME/neo4j/data:/data --name=database neo4j

+Either way, the default connection for CrazyIvan will connect without authentication.

 You can move on to explore the :ref:`Crazy Ivan API <api_index>`, or check out the :ref:`Configuration Section <configuration>` for more details